mailgun/documentation/source/faqs.rst

 Ok, everything is set up, how do I start using Mailgun?
 **************************************************************************************************************

 Mailgun is primarily a developer's tool so the best way use Mailgun is through our APIs.
 They are quite `RESTful`_ and we've tried to make them as intuitive as possible.
 Our `Quickstart Guide`_ is a good place to start and you can also use the `API Reference`_ for more detail.
-We also expose a lot of the features through the control panel.
+We also expose a lot of the features through the Control Panel.
 The `User Manual`_ is a good place to get a full overview of all of the capabilities of Mailgun.

 .. _RESTful: http://en.wikipedia.org/wiki/REST
 .. _Quickstart Guide: http://documentation.mailgun.com/quickstart.html